aws-samples/eks-workshop-v2/website/docs/troubleshooting/workernodes/three/index.md

   Warning  Unsupported              29m (x9 over 30m)  vpc-resource-controller  The instance type t3.medium is not supported for trunk interface (Security Group for Pods)
 ```

-Some important considerations when investigating node in _NotReady_ or _Unknown_ status is that this could be caused due to MemoryPressure, DiskcPressure, PIDPressure or any problem with the kubelet which can prevent it from sending heartbeats to the cluster's Control Plane.
+Some important considerations when investigating node in _NotReady_ or _Unknown_ status is that this could be caused due to MemoryPressure, DiskPressure, PIDPressure or any problem with the kubelet which can prevent it from sending heartbeats to the cluster's Control Plane.
 See the kubernetes [node-status document](https://kubernetes.io/docs/reference/node/node-status/#condition) for more details.

 ### Step 3